stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2024-02-04: [StGit v2.4.3][v2.4.3] has been released.

+Fixes finding global config and running an interactive editor on Windows.

+Also enables `stg branch --delete` to operate on the current branch.

 ### 2023-10-08: [StGit v2.4.0][v2.4.0] has been released.

 This release adds some new command line options to `stg branch`, `stg